Requesting Traffic Calming

 If you believe an intersection should have either a pedestrian crossover or a signalized intersection, you can make a request to Transportation Services through 311.

 Staff will investigate and see if the crossover or signalized intersection meets the warrants to install one.
-Factors staff look at include the amount of traffic (pedestrians and vehicular), the amount of conflicts between individuals attempting to cross an intersection, and whether there have been accidents over the previous three years that may have been prevented if a crossover or signalized intersection had been installed.
+Factors staff look at include the amount of traffic (pedestrians and vehicular), the number of conflicts between individuals attempting to cross an intersection, and whether there have been accidents over the previous three years that may have been prevented if a crossover or signalized intersection had been installed.
 Other warrants include the distance to other crossovers/signalized intersections, and if the installation would impact transit service.

 In the event that staff recommend the installation of a new pedestrian crossover or signalized intersection, a report will go to Toronto and East York Community Council.